You want your home to feel inviting, warm, and hospitable. Here are smart ways to make it feel better.

 If your home isn’t as comfortable as you’d like it to be, you can make your existing living space feel more comfortable with 11 fresh comfort tips.

-There are plenty of ways to make your home feel more comfortable, but you’ll want to focus on changes you can make that have a lasting effect.
+When making your home more comfortable, focus on changes that have a lasting effect.

-Here are 11 things you can do that can make a big difference in how your home feels.
+Try these 11 things to make a big difference in how your home feels.

 - Eliminate cold air drafts.